-Equatorial has entered into a conditional binding term sheet (Agreement) to acquire 100% of the issued capital of Companhia Rio de Ferro Pte.
+Equatorial has satisfied all conditions of the binding term sheet (Agreement) and has completed the acquisition of 100% of the issued capital of Companhia Rio de Ferro Pte.
 Ltd. (CRF), a Singaporean private company, which holds a 100% interest in Nimba West and a 56% interest in Nimba North, from the shareholders of CRF (Vendors) for the following equity consideration in Equatorial:

-- (a) 5,000,000 fully paid ordinary shares in the Company at a deemed issue price of A\$0.15 per Share to the Vendors upon settlement of Acquisition; and - (b) 5,000,000 deferred fully paid ordinary shares in the Company at a deemed issue price of A\$0.15 per Share to the Vendors upon the earlier of (i) renewal or (ii) extension of the Nimba West permit as each is determined in accordance with the Guinean Mining Code to the reasonable satisfaction of the Company.
+- (a) 5,000,000 fully paid ordinary shares in the Company upon settlement of the acquisition; and - (b) 5,000,000 deferred fully paid ordinary shares in the Company upon the renewal of the Nimba West permit as each is determined in accordance with the Guinean Mining Code to the reasonable satisfaction of the Company.